discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

 Nothing overly complex here either.
-Since the `timestamps` Collection has the author ID in it, we `.get()` it and then sum it up with the `cooldownAmount` variable, in order to get the correct expiration timestamp.
+Since the `timestamps` Collection has the author ID in it, you `.get()` it and then sum it up with the `cooldownAmount` variable, in order to get the correct expiration timestamp.
 You then check to see if it's actually expired or not, and return a message letting the user know how much time is left until they can use that command again if the cooldown hasn't expired.
 If it has, use the same code as the if statement to set the cooldown again.

 ### Command aliases